Goxome/Memory-Dumper/README.md

 - To install python use this command - pkg install python

-3. tsu Installed in Termux
+3. tsu Installed in Termux or bash ./Required.bash

 - To install tsu use this command - pkg install tsu